 Go to Matsumoto to view the Matsumoto "Black Crow" Castle, and take a walk through the classical atmosphere of Takayama Old Town.
 Then discover the charming World Heritage Village of Shirakawa-go, noted for its gassho- zukuri architecture.
 Take a drive down to Kanazawa to relax in Kenrokuen - on of Japan's top gardens, tour the Nagamachi Samurai District, and then take the afternoon to explore the city in a series of sightseeing options including the 21st Century Museum of Contemporary Art, a Kutani-ware Ceramics Kiln, and a gold leaf workshop.

-Take an express train to Osaka for a Taiko Drums class, followed by a sushi experience in Nara.
-While there, you will marvel at the Great Buddha of Todaiji Temple, and the herd of over a thousand friendly, free-roaming Sika deer.
+Take an express train to Osaka for a Taiko Drum Experience.
+In Nara, you will marvel at the Great Buddha of Todaiji Temple, and the herd of over a thousand friendly, free-roaming Sika deer.
 Then spend three nights in the old imperial capital of Kyoto.
 This city will completely immerse you in Japan's ancient culture and customs, with the opportunity to enjoy the great Weeping Sakura tree at Maruyama Park, the thousand red gates of Fushimi Inari Shrine, as well as the Golden Pavilion.
 Other sights include a walk through the Sagano Bamboo Forest in Arashiyama, the view from Kiyomizu Temple's dramatic veranda, and a magical performance by human "robots" at the GEAR Theatre.
 You will also enjoy lessons in calligraphy and ikebana, try on a colorful kimono, eat traditional Kyoto cuisine with an apprentice geisha, and learn to meditate in a temple like a Zen Buddhist monk.

 A trip on a bullet train connects your group to Hiroshima and Miyajima Island, famed for the dramatic sea gate of Itsukushima Shrine.
 While in Hiroshima, travel to the austere Peace Memorial Park and tour a sake brewery including a sake-tasting experience.
 You'll drive from there down to Naoshima Art Island to see the island's various art museums, displays, and sculptures including the Chichu Museum, Benesse House, and Art House Project.
 The next part of the tour takes you to Kurashiki for a walk by the old city canals, then on to Himeji for a viewing of the cherry blossoms near magnificent Himeji "White Heron" castle.
 You will finish the tour in the city of Kobe, where you can savor a mouthwatering dinner of world- famous wagyu beef.